AyeshaArif006/network-traffic-monitor/README.md

 # Network-traffic-monitor
+A real time network packet sniffer with a live web dashboard.
+Built with Python, Scapy, and Flask.
+Captures TCP, UDP, and ICMP traffic and displays it in your browser as it happens.
 # Features

-Live packet capture — real-time sniffing via Scapy with Server-Sent Events (SSE)
+Live packet capture — real-time sniffing via Scapy with Server-Sent Events.

-Protocol detection — TCP, UDP, ICMP identification with color coding
+Protocol detection — TCP, UDP, ICMP identification with color coding.

 Service recognition — maps common port numbers (80, 443, 53, 22, etc.) to readable names